-The reason there are many standards, rules, and regulations for how buildings, outlets, fixtures and machines are wired is because accidental electrocutions can cause serious injuries and wrongful death.
-Wiring is either done right with the upmost safety in mind or it is faulty and dangerous.
-Faulty wiring and split wires cause many deaths, injuries and shorts every year in California and they happen due to negligent mechanics, repair personnel, home owners, renters, workers, construction crew and many others.
+The reason there are many standards, rules, and regulations for how buildings, outlets, fixtures, and machines are wired is that accidental electrocutions can cause serious injuries and wrongful death.
+Wiring is either done right with the utmost safety in mind or it is faulty and dangerous.
+Faulty wiring and split wires cause many deaths, injuries, and shorts every year in California and they happen due to negligent mechanics, repair personnel, homeowners, renters, workers, construction crew, and many others.
 If you or a family member has had a bad experience with faulty wiring, contact our faulty wiring injury lawyers in Orange County today for a free consutlation.

 Most electrical outlets in California power 110 volts but the larger outlets for appliances like ovens and air conditioners power 220 volts.
 Electrocutions are considered low voltage if less than 500 volts travel into the victim’s body and high voltage if more than 500 volts hurt someone.
 High voltage accidental electrocutions from faulty wiring can cause major injuries.
 The severity of the injury also depends on the path the current travels, the type of electrical current (DC / direct current or AC / alternating current), and the amount of voltage that was discussed earlier.

-If faulty wiring has caused an employee to get hurt while in the scope of their employment, them and their families have rights and are protected under the state workers’ comp laws.
+If faulty wiring has caused an employee to get hurt while in the scope of their employment, they and their families have rights and are protected under the state workers’ comp laws.
 Employers are required to not penalize an employee in any way who files a workers’ compensation claim.
 They are also required to allow employees to have reasonable accommodations when the employee returns to work.
 Our firm is very experienced at taking care of work comp claims and investigating every accident for all responsible parties including third parties who were also at fault.
-Our hard working faulty wiring lawyers have over three decades of experience of maximizing the types and amount of compensation that their thousands of their clients have been awarded.
+Our hard-working faulty wiring lawyers have over three decades of experience in maximizing the types and amount of compensation that thousands of their clients have been awarded.